backlineint/brianperry.dev/src/content/posts/2025/my-sdc-workflow.md

   - drupal
 ---

 Recently I've been working on my first honest to God Drupal theme in years after primarily building decoupled front ends.
 This also proved to be the first time I could really put [Single Directory Components](https://www.drupal.org/docs/develop/theming-drupal/using-single-directory-components) (SDCs) to the test, after following along with development and experimenting in small side projects.
 I found pretty quickly that SDCs offered a bridge to the component based workflow I was familiar with that felt pretty comfortable.
-Further more, as my workflow established itself an interesting pattern emerged around progressive enhancement and custom elements.
+Further more, as my workflow established itself, an interesting pattern emerged around progressive enhancement and custom elements.

+### Identify Your Components

+This is kind of self explanatory, but is still an important part of the process.
+And it isn't necessarily Drupal specific.
+Look at your design, and identify the components that you'll need to build.
+I used astro for prototyping.

 ### Initial Component Scaffolding